PEP 725 – Specifying external dependencies in pyproject.toml

 Specific syntax for external dependencies which are also packaged on PyPI

 There are non-Python packages which are packaged on PyPI, such as Ninja, patchelf and CMake.
 What is typically desired is to use the system version of those, and if it’s not present on the system then install the PyPI package for it.
-The authors believe that specific support for this scenario is not necessary (or too complex to justify such support); a dependency provider for external dependencies can treat PyPI as one possible source for obtaining the package.
+The authors believe that specific support for this scenario is not necessary (or at least, too complex to justify such support); a dependency provider for external dependencies can treat PyPI as one possible source for obtaining the package.
+An example mapping for this use case is proposed in PEP 804.

 Using library and header names as external dependencies